Sarah06102/MyPassVault-Mobile/README.md

 ## Features

-- 🔐 Login with secure credentials
+- Login with secure credentials
-- 🔑 Generate strong, random passwords
+- Generate strong, random passwords
-- 🧠 Check password strength using `zxcvbn`
+- Check password strength (using `zxcvbn`)
-- 📋 Save, view, and manage your passwords
+- Save, view, and manage your passwords
-- 🎨 Smooth UI with gradients and animations
+- Smooth UI with gradients and animations
-- 📱 Responsive and mobile-optimized design
+- Responsive and mobile-optimized design
-- 🔄 Animated loading screen synced with login completion
+- Animated loading screen synced with login completion

 ## Tech Stack